Dn-a/flutter_tags/README.md

   flutter_tags: "^0.2.2"
 ```

+## v0.2.2
+Created InputSuggestions.
+Return suggestions in the TextField.
+Is not complete, soon the list of suggestions will be implemented.
 ## Important Update from v0.2.1
 The code has been largely rewritten.
 Now the Tag width calculation is very accurate.